sergiocortessat/sergiocortessat/README.md

 - In love with the all that surrounds us

-## Authors of this crazy technogolical and spiritual journey.
+## Author of this crazy technogolical and spiritual journey.

 👤 Sergio Cortes Satizabal